JulianWelter/-backend-take-home/README.md

 ### 📄 About the project

 - By default this project will be started on port 8080
-- This project was testing using JDK 15 and maven version 3.6.3
+- This project was tested using JDK 15 and maven version 3.6.3
 - Unit tests are located at src/test/kotlin/com/example/backend